 When do the works start?

-Mid-way through 2019 works will start on diverting an existing culvert and prepare for the new electrical supply.
 The main construction works will start at the end of 2019 and will continue until the beginning of 2022.
-The Commonwealth Games are in August 2022 so the site will be prepared for this worldwide event.
+The Commonwealth Games are in the summer of 2022 so the site will be prepared for this worldwide event.

 Who can I talk to about the building works once it starts?